-There are multiple ways to test your home for the presence of carbon monoxide, and for those in New Albany, IN, and the surrounding areas, Allegiance Heating and Air Conditioning is here to help.
+There are multiple ways to test your home for the presence of carbon monoxide, and for those in New Albany, IN, and the surrounding areas, Allegiance Heating & Air, LLC is here to help.

 If you suspect your home is falling subject to increasing levels of carbon monoxide, start by giving us a call.
 Once we define the problem at hand, we’ll send a licensed, trained professional HVAC technician to your home to analyze your property, your home, and your HVAC equipment.

 Once we’re on-site, we’ll perform a combustion analysis to more clearly identify the source of the problem and test the efficiency of your appliances – from your heater, water pump, gas furnace, fireplace, and more.
 Our team uses electronic combustion instrumentation, making the detection of carbon monoxide much faster and much easier.
 Our equipment is designed to more accurately identify fluctuating CO levels that would be difficult or impossible to measure any other way.

 Most commonly, carbon monoxide becomes present in a home due to an improperly tuned gas appliance, clogged flue in your fireplace, or a cracked or failed heat exchanger.
 If a problem as such arises, our team can also help with repairing, replacing, and properly maintaining your home’s heating equipment.

 Preventing CO2 In Your Home